Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Introduction

 We first prove the following strong rationality property for the values of $\sL$.
 For an ideal $m\subset \sO_{F_{0}}$, let $Y(m)_{/\Q}$ be the finite \'etale scheme of characters of $F_{0}^{\ts}\bs \A^{\ts}/F_{0,\infty}^{\ts} (\widehat{\sO}^{\ts}_{F_{0}} \cap 1+m\widehat{\sO}_{F_{0}})$.
 Let $Y\coloneqq \varinjlim_{m} Y({m})$, the ind-finite scheme over $\Q$ of locally constant characters of $F_{0}^{\ts}\bs \A^{ \ts}/F_{0,\infty}^{\ts} $. \begin{theoA} \lb{thm A}Let $\Pi$ be a trivial-weight hermitian cuspidal automorphic representation of $\G'(\A)$ defined over a characteristic-zero field $L$.
 Then there is an element \beq \lb{L rat} \sL(\RM_{\Pi}, \cdot)\in\sO(Y_{L}) .\eeq such that

 for all $\chi\in Y_{L}(\C)$ with underlying embedding $\iota\colon L\into \C$. \end{theoA} For the notation `$\RM_{\Pi}$', see Remark \ref{not MPi}.

 \begin{remark} For $n=1$, Theorem \ref{thm A} is a variant of a classical result of Shimura \cite{shimura}.
-A conditional proof of the rationality of $\sL(1/2, \Pi, \one)$ for a more general class of $\Pi$ was recently obtained by Grobner and Lin \cite[Theorem C]{Gro-Lin}.
+A conditional proof of the rationality of $\sL(1/2, \Pi, \one)$ for a more general class of $\Pi$ was obtained by Grobner and Lin \cite[Theorem C]{Gro-Lin}.
 (In fact, their rationality result is also a consequence of the Ichino--Ikeda conjecture, but the method of \cite{Gro-Lin} is different.)
-See also \cite{Rag} for a related result, and \cite{GHL} for relations to Deligne's conjecture. \end{remark}
+See also \cite{Rag} for a related result, and \cite{GHL} for relations to Deligne's conjecture.
+Finally, a very general and complete rationality result for Rankin--Selberg $L$-values was recently proved by Li--Liu--Sun, \cite{LLS}. \end{remark}